anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge: Enrollment-Status Telemetry

-The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
+The pledge MUST reply with a status telemetry message as defined in Section 5.9.4 of {{RFC8995}}.
 As for the other objects, the enroll-status is signed and results in a JSON-in-JWS object.
 If the pledge verified the received LDevID certificate successfully it SHALL sign the response using its new LDevID credentials as shown in {{estat}}.
 In the failure case, the pledge SHALL use the available IDevID credentials.